anp-exe/detect-ai-slop-tutorial/WRITE-UP.md

 ### The first idea (and why it died)

 My first real idea was an **AI chess opening coach**.
-After a draft, I scrapped it: it felt a little too complex for beginners, and AI is notoriously bad at chess.
+After a draft, I scrapped it: it felt a little too complex for beginners, and GPT Models are notoriously bad at chess.

 Okay, so now what?